Transforming Healthcare with SD-Access

 Healthcare organizations and the healthcare industry are transforming at an unprecedented pace.
 The proliferation of sophisticated medical devices, the increasing adoption of telemedicine and its expansion into patient’s homes and the workplace, the growing number of mobile devices used by hospital staff and patients to access the network, and aggregating and extracting analytics to make smarter decisions are among the many trends that are disrupting the basic fabric of healthcare organizations and their service delivery mechanisms.

-The relationship between Cisco’s DNA and SD-Access is shown below.
+The relationship between Cisco’s DNA and SD-Access is shown above.

 The SD-Access architecture leverages an overlay network that can provide instantaneous point-to-point connectivity over the existing underlay network to create an end-to-end network fabric.
-Shown below.
+Shown above.

 The SD-Access campus architecture provides several benefits to healthcare organizations spanning traffic segmentation, consolidating traffic into a single fabric, creating resource mapping and levels of access, supporting medical imaging and meeting HIPAA compliance.
 All of these benefits are now necessary to transform the business and provide innovative healthcare.